celestialdust/payflow-financial-vision/README.md

-# Financial Dashboard & Invoice Data Processing
+# Financial Dashboard & Invoice Data Processing (Available at https://payflow-financial-vision.lovable.app/)

 A comprehensive financial dashboard application that visualizes invoice data with analytics and reporting features.
 This project includes both the data processing pipeline for preparing raw invoice data and the React web application for visualization.